Kludgy/open6810doubler/README.md

 Open 6810 Doubler for the Atari 1050 Disk Drive
 ===============================================

-This repository holds KiCad files for a PCB that, when used in conjunction with a ROM, increases the available SRAM in a stock Atari 1050 Disk Drive from 128 bytes to 256 bytes.
+This repository holds KiCad files for a PCB that, when used in conjunction with a custom Atari 1050 ROM, increases the available SRAM in a stock Atari 1050 Disk Drive from 128 bytes to 256 bytes.
 The 256 bytes of RAM is presumably enough to fit an entire sector's worth of data.
 Far more information can be found here: http://blog.3b2.sk/igi/post/Atari-1050-ICD-US-doubler.aspx

 BOM:
 * 2x MCM6810.